 2. ProProfs

-However, their text editor is for people who are used to typical text software like Microsoft Word.
+However, their text editor is for people who are used to typical writing software like Microsoft Word.
 Authors are comfortable with its Word-based look.
 Along with a familiar UI, it has several styling, formatting, and editing tools.

 Most importantly, you can import docs and files and track up to 30-page revisions.